 On one hand I was thinking about the enormous belly laugh I had this weekend.
 Imagine this scene.
 Five blindfolded moms standing on a stage in front of a couple hundred friends and family, getting ready to play musical chairs with yoga balls.
-Yes, yoga balls!
-As the music begins the moms wave their arms around, feeling for the place where they can land when the music stops.
+Yes, yoga balls.
+As the music begins the moms wave their arms around, feeling for the place they can land when the music stops.
 Eventually there are four left.
 Then three.
 Each time the stakes getting higher and the competition getting fiercer.
-By the time two moms were left the game of musical yoga balls had quickly turned into the most hilarious wrestling match I have ever seen.
-The room roared with laughter and the moms left the fray carrying face-filling smiles.
+By the time two were left the game of musical yoga balls had quickly turned into the most hilarious wrestling match I have ever seen.
+The room roared laughter and the moms left the fray carrying face-filling smiles.
 It was an atmosphere of pure joy.

 Now one might ask what these two memories have in common.
 The answer is childhood cancer.
 Each mom who wrestled over those yoga balls this weekend is currently raising a child who has a diagnosis of childhood cancer.
 In the same way my younger cousins, Katie and Braden, both passed away before they should have after they succumbed to their own cancer diagnosis.